 There is endless research on the most and least effective subject lines.
 Not everyone is the research type, and if that’s you, there is an easy place to start: your own inbox.

 Look at what you’ve been emailed over the last few days.
 You’ve probably got a whole bunch of examples at your fingertips.
 Ask yourself these questions:

 - What emails are still sitting unopened?

 - And the opposite, what emails went straight to trash?

-This probably had a lot to do with the subject line.
-A subject line is your first impression, and you don’t have much time to make it.
+The answers to these questions likely have a lot to do with the subject line.
+A subject line is your email’s first impression, and you don’t have much time to make it.
 One study found you may have only 3 seconds to capture a reader’s attention.
 That’s essentially one quick glance.
 It’s important to make those 3 seconds count.
-Keep your subject line interesting, snappy, and something you’d like to open.
+Keep your subject line interesting, snappy, and something you’d click on.

 Also, look at the emails you trashed right after reading the subject line.
 Why did you take that action?